olson-dan/rustzork/README.md

 Read my shitty blog post about zmachines: http://grumpygeneralist.blogspot.com/2014/08/write-zmachine.html

-As for a license I'm not sure but I assume it would not be considered legal to use this code or any derivative in another project, and I won't be taking PRs.
-Sorry.

 ## WASM instructions

 This guy's blog post provided me with a lot of "inspiration":